-While you were busy looking for the opinions at The Post were rather negative, we were secretly excited that the V.C. ladies opted to take a widen the net of their normally super-classy, feminine styles and risk some '80s glitter and slim silhouettes.
+While you were busy looking for Kanye West, we were separating the strong contenders from the merely presenting.- Vena Cava: While the opinions at The Post were rather negative, we were secretly excited that the V.C. ladies opted to take a widen the net of their normally super-classy, feminine styles and risk some '80s glitter and slim silhouettes.
 Granted, the sheer tops were a little much, but a little black fitted dress with cut-outs made up for it by a mile.

 - Jason Wu: Everyone from WWD to Anna Wintour approves of the budding young designer and his new collection—no small feat, considering the pressures the young lad must have been under after the Obama bonanza.

 - Ohne Titel: Various sources touted the newcomer as "the one to watch," and for good reason: the subdued-yet-incredibly stylish collection of super-tight fitted dresses and darkly alluring silhouettes tapped into the 'everyone loves the '90s now' vibe, but at the same time felt completely original.

 - Alexander Wang: Sarah Jessica Parker and Anna Wintour were laughing and chatting on the front row, and he even managed to pull over biker shorts.
 This kid is taking '90s style into directions we really never thought possible.
 The best looks were the ruched minidresses and shimmery leggings.

 - Rag & Bone: A moody collection of deep blues, flouncy skirts, fantastic knits, and long jackets drew what Refinery29 described as a clusterf**k of cool"—from Julia Restoin-Roitfeld to Rachel Zoe.